The Amazing Transplant: Plot

-Arthur (Juan Fernandez) visits Mary (Sandy Eden) to profess his love and propose to her.
+Arthur visits Mary to profess his love and propose to her.
 But when he notices her earrings, he begins to rape her and winds up choking her to death.
-His mother (Linda Southern) is worried and asks her police detective brother-in-law Bill (Larry Hunter) to help find him.
+His mother is worried and asks her police detective brother-in-law Bill to help find him.
 Meanwhile, Mary has been found dead, the police suspect Arthur and the radio informs the public about the apparent murder.

 In the course of his investigation, Bill finds several women who tell of Arthur's surprising rapes (since he seems an otherwise pleasant guy) while they are graphically shown in flashbacks.
 Each one has a different character: One is a violent rape scene, one victim (a highschool acquaintance) turns the rape into lovemaking, another (lesbian) victim is so repelled that she vomits afterwards.

 Only the viewer gets to see the connection however, the glistening earrings each victim wears, and which set Arthur off.
-The story finally is explained to Bill by Dr. Meade (Bernard Marcel) who a couple of months ago performed a penis transplant on Arthur which may have also transplanted the former womanizing owner's fondness of golden earrings.
+The story finally is explained to Bill by Dr. Meade who a couple of months ago performed a penis transplant on Arthur which may have also transplanted the former womanizing owner's fondness of golden earrings.